 HOW I WAS TREATED IN THE HOSPITAL WITH COVID 19

 I was in isolation for seven days.
 It was mainly a blur.
 You don’t have any capacity to think, so you just lay there.
-No visitors is fine becuase honestly, you are just there surviving breath by breath.
-They served these silly meals with meat and vegetables when all you really want is soup and crackers.
+No visitors are fine because honestly, you are just there surviving breath by breath.
+They served these hearty meals with meat and vegetables when all you really want is soup and crackers.
 I got good at ordering my mashed potatoes and rice instead.

 They wanted to send me home on oxygen; however, there is a shortage.
 I wasn’t willing to wait extra days.
 I wanted out of there stat!
 My levels were ‘good enough’ so I was discharged.
 I’m home, resting, healing each day with God’s grace which is sufficient for me.

 I’m 50.
 This was shocking.
 I’m still reeling.
 I’m still healing.
 God is so good.
 Life is definitely in a much different light for me now.
 I didn’t think I ever took anything for granted; however, being so close to it all being gone in an instant is definitely altering.
 I do not wish you to know what I mean.

 I feel like I’m here now with a God-given purpose more than ever.
 Why else am I spared while so many others were not?
 (There were three code blues on my floor while I was there).

 The outpour of prayers, blessings, thoughts, and offers to do almost anything from my social media followers, loved ones, and complete strangers were overwhelming.
 When you’re in the exact situation you have no capacity to think or pray for yourself and I truly felt the power of all of your prayers.
 It was mind-blowing and humbling and brings me to my knees.